OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 * **`immutable`** - Indicates that the response body will not change over time.
-The resource, if unexpired, is unchanged on the server and therefore the client should not send a conditional revalidation for it (e.g. `If-None-Match` or `If-Modified-Since`) to check for updates, even when the user explicitly refreshes the page. clinets that aren't aware of this extension must ignore them as per teh HTTP specification.
+The resource, if unexpired, is unchanged on the server and therefore the client should not send a conditional revalidation for it (e.g. `If-None-Match` or `If-Modified-Since`) to check for updates, even when the user explicitly refreshes the page. clients that aren't aware of this extension must ignore them as per the HTTP specification.
 In Firefox, `immutable` is only honored on `https://` transactions.
-For more informaiton, see also this [blog post](http://bitsup.blogspot.com/2016/05/cache-control-immutable.html).
+For more information, see also this [blog post](http://bitsup.blogspot.com/2016/05/cache-control-immutable.html).
 <sup>[2](#user-content-f2)</sup>